 - Using the Internet to let out emotions like stress and depression.

 The most common treatment for addiction is counseling or talk therapy.
-While this approach can be helpful with other addictions, internet addiction can take more efforts because, in this world, there is no way you can completely cut yourself from the internet.
+While this approach can be helpful with other addictions, internet addiction can take more effort because, in this world, there is no way you can completely cut yourself from the internet.

 Exercise is another approach used for treating addictions.
 It is a self-help tool that has been slowly recognized as a treatment for addiction.